fran-scala/qosf-c5-task2/README.md

 ### Repository contents

-The repository contains `main.py` that performs the main computation and `cfr_plots.py` which gives some plots useful for the analysis of the different training processes.
+The repository contains `main.py` that performs the main computation and `cfr_plots.py` which gives some plots useful for comparing different training processes.
 Things works properly when one first run the `main.py` file and then the `cfr_plots.py` file.
 Anyway, all the info collected during training and testing were already saved and are made available in the repository (`*.npy`), so one can directly run the `cfr_plots.py` file.
 In addition, there is also the `Images` folder containing the all the obtained plots.

 ### Summary of the approach